stratapp-ai/stratapp-ai.github.io/_blog/3-reasons-why-stratapp-is-the-world-s-best-okr-software-app.md

 Our thesis is simple: _strategy execution wins on employee engagement._

-_#stratapp makes it easy for you to align everyone in a way they feel empowered and part of the journey._
+\#stratapp makes it easy for you to align everyone in a way they feel empowered and part of the journey.

-_Everyone can see how what they are working on contributes to the overall goal._
+Everyone can see how what they are working on contributes to the overall goals.

 _No chaos.
 No confusion.
 No excuses._